vinhboy/CGI-POC/README.md

 Other backend code resides elsewhere in the DropWizard folder.
 For instance, user profile business logic resides in the [resource folder](https://github.com/CGI-Zahid/CGI-POC/tree/integration/dropwizard/src/main/java/com/cgi/poc/dw/rest/resource).
 Unit tests reside in the [test folder](https://github.com/CGI-Zahid/CGI-POC/tree/integration/dropwizard/src/test).

-Source code for our iOS native application spike research can be found the {folder name}, to allow review of our future product development efforts.
+Source code for our iOS native application spike research can be found the, to allow review of our future product development efforts.

 ### Database ###